Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ## **User Experience (UX)** <a name="user-experience"></a>

-I have produced a simple, yet hopefully intuitive user experience with the bulk of the website worked into a couple of key sections/pages.
+I have produced a simple, yet hopefully intuitive user experience with the bulk of the website worked into a couple of key pages.
 A single page combines information and imagery into a single interactive section focussed around a Google Map of the island.
 Each of the pages fills the viewport to avoid unnecessary scrolling.
 This layout has obviously required splitting the main map screen on mobile devices.
 I have used non-template:
 - Interactive navigation links
 - Interactive social links section
 - Map controls which provide feedback to the user